Pioneer/Premier Aces

 continued to entertain people until he announced his

-retirement last year (2005) with a gala event in the Casino
+retirement in 2005 with a gala event in the Casino

 Ballroom in Castlerea, where he still lives. |